morskyjezek/digcur/activities/exercise-openrefine.md

 Humanities has put up information about its awarded funds on [data.gov](http://data.gov/), which can be accessed here.
 For the purposes of this example, let's take a look at the file with information about the 1960s at https://catalog.data.gov/dataset/neh-grant-data-1966-1969-flattened.
 Note: this is a "flattened" version of the data, which does not include nested subfields; multiple values are separated by semi-colon, instead of being separated into multiple subfields.
 You should receive the data in XML format.

-### Basic editing: Split and Join
+(Even though this is "flattened," the same data is in the file; you could, in fact, probably recreate the nested version using cell splits.)

+### Clustering
+*Use on grant programs.*

 ## Resources